INTRODUCTION

 The Jews, and even the disciples, could not grasp what Jesus meant when he said on the destruction and rebuilding of the Temple in three days.
 They were taking it in a natural sense on the Temple that King Herod the Great reconstructed.

-King Solomon had built the first Temple in 950 B.C.
-(1 Kings 6:1).
-Nebuchadnezzar, the king of Babylon destroyed it in 586 B.C.
-(2 Kings 24-25, 2 Chronicles 36).
+King Solomon had built the first Temple in 950 BC (1 Kgs 6:1).
+Nebuchadnezzar, the king of Babylon destroyed it in 586 BC (2 Kgs 24-25; 2 Chr 36).
 After the Babylonian exile, Zerubbabel, the governor of Judah constructed another Temple at the same location with the decree he received from the then Persian King Darius.
-Its dedication was in 515 B.C.
-(Ezra 6:15-18).
+Its dedication was in 515 BC (Ezra 6:15- 18).
 People called it Zerubbabel’s Temple or the Second Temple.
-At the dedication of that Temple, the older Jews who could recollect the First Temple got disappointed.
-It was 90 feet less, with fewer resources, and was less majestic compared to the Solomon’s Temple.
-The most precious and holy items like Ark of the Covenant and God’s glorious presence or Shekinah were missing.

-(21) Actually, Jesus was referring to the temple of his body.
+(21) Actually, Jesus was referring to the temple of his body

-(22) Only when he had risen from the dead did his disciples remember these words; then they believed both the Scripture and the words Jesus had spoken.
+(22) Only when he had risen from the dead did his disciples remember these words; then they believed both the Scripture and the words Jesus had spoken

 The Jewish leaders took these words of Jesus on his resurrection seriously.
-They asked Pilate’s permission to guard the tomb of Jesus so the disciples would not remove his body and claim resurrection (Matthew 27:62-66).
+They asked Pilate’s permission to guard the tomb of Jesus so the disciples would not remove his body and claim resurrection (Mt 27:62-66).
 Since the disciples had no clue on this, they did not wait at the tomb of Jesus.
 When they noticed the empty tomb of Jesus and had seen Jesus with his celestial body after resurrection, they remembered the words of Jesus on the destruction and restoration of the Temple and associated them with his own resurrection.

 The Evangelist John states that “they came to believe the scripture” which means the predictions on the resurrection of Jesus in the Old Testament.
 There are many such predictions in the Scripture.
 For example, Psalm 16:10 states: “For you will not abandon my soul to the Underworld; nor will you allow your holy one see decay.”
-Peter referred to this in his speech on the Day of Pentecost (Acts 2:31) and Paul in his address in the synagogue (Acts 13:35-37).
-Other predictions are Psalm 30:4; 49:16, and 86:13.
-Hosea 6:2 says: “He will revive us after two days; on the third day he will raise us up, and we shall live in his presence.”
-The disciples understood that the scripture came to its fulfillment in Jesus.
+Peter referred to this in his speech on the Day of Pentecost (Acts 2:31) and Paul in his address in the synagogue

 MESSAGE